lisp-mirror/eql5/examples/M-modules/quick/README.txt

 The trivial "quickwidget" example just demonstrates that you can integrate a QML widget in any Qt application, combining both traditional Qt and QML.

+* "palindrome-1" is a demo of generating QML code from Lisp (static QML);

+* "palindrome-2" is the same using a 'Behavior' in QML, and a QTimer from Lisp (dynamic QML);